 Tips on using the automated parking system:

 Bus drivers: When you arrive, pull forward close to the entrance gate.
 Laser sensors will note your arrival and the gate will be opened from a remote location.
 This may take a moment, so please be patient.
+Buses never need to use a credit/debit card to open the gate.
 If there is a problem, please press the button on the gate for assistance.
+Park in the areas designated for bus parking.
 When exiting the lot, please follow the same procedure as when entering.
 The exit gate is located across the lot from the entrance gate.
-Buses never need a ticket.
-Please park in the areas designated for bus parking.

 Find out about college internship opportunities that may be available at the Michigan History Museum.